Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 A key step will be to establish a close connection between the thermodynamic neuron and the perceptron, the standard algorithm for modeling an artifical neuron.
 In particular this connection exploits the notion of the virtual qubit.

-\subsection{Model}
+\subsubsection{Model}

-Similarly to the machine for inversion, the general model of a thermodynamic neuron consists of two main parts, the collector $\ms{C}$ and the modulator $\ms{M}$ (see Fig. \ref{fig:3}).
-The design of the collector is a generalisation of the previous one, while the modulator is exactly the same.
-Again, the function of the collector is to modify the temperature of the output reservoir depending on the temperature of the input baths (that encode the input of the computation).
-To do so, the machine will be designed as to prepare a virtual qubit, the temperature of which then encodes the output of the computation.
-The output reservoir is then put in contact with a collector qubit at the virtual temperature.
-The role of the modulator is again to set the temperature range for the output reservoir, which provides the required non-linearity for the computation.
+\chg{ A thermodynamic neuron is an autonomous quantum thermal machine that implements a binary function from $n$ bits to one bit.
+In analogy with the thermal machine for inversion from Sec. \ref{sec:results1},} the general model of a thermodynamic neuron consists of two main parts, the collector $\ms{C}$ and the modulator $\ms{M}$ (see Fig. \ref{fig:3}).
+The design of the collector is a generalisation of the \chg{single-input collector,} while the modulator is exactly the same.

-Consider the implementation of a function from $n$ bits to one bit.
-We now describe the general structure of the machine, starting with the collector.
-The latter now consists of $n+2$ qubits denoted as $\ms{C}_i$, with energy gaps $\epsilon_i$.
-The first qubit $\ms{C}_0$ is connected to a heat bath $\ms{B}_0$ at fixed reference temperature $\beta_0$.
-The qubits $\ms{C}_1$ to $\ms{C}_n$ are connected to the input heat baths, their temperatures ($\beta_1$ to $\beta_n$) encoding the $n$ input bits.
-Finally, the last qubit $\ms{C}_z$ is connected to the output reservoir $\ms{B}_z$ with a finite heat capacity $C$.
-The modulator is exactly as before.
-It consists of a single qubit, connected to a heat bath at a reference temperature $\beta_r$, as well as to the output reservoir $\ms{B}_z$.
+\chg{The (generalized) collector $\ms{C}$ consists of} $n+2$ qubits $\ms{C}_i$ with energy gaps $\epsilon_i$.
+The first qubit $\ms{C}_0$ is connected to the \chg{reference} heat bath $\ms{B}_0$ at a fixed inverse temperature $\beta_0$.
+The \chg{remaining} qubits $\ms{C}_1$ to $\ms{C}_n$ are connected to input heat baths, their temperatures ($\beta_1$ to $\beta_n$) encoding the $n$ input bits.
+The last qubit $\ms{C}_z$ is connected to the output reservoir $\ms{B}_z$ with a finite heat capacity $C$.
+The modulator $\ms{M}$ consists of a single qubit connected to a heat bath at a reference temperature $\beta_r$ \chg{and} the output reservoir $\ms{B}_z$.

-At this point we have not yet specified the machine design.
-That is, we have not set the qubit energy gaps $\epsilon_i$, and we have not specified the form of the interaction Hamiltonian.
-These parameters will depend on the exact form of the logical function we would like to implement.
-This is in general a non-trivial problem, but we will see below an algorithm for effectively setting the appropriate machine parameters.

-Before doing so, it is useful to introduce again the virtual qubit, the temperature of which will again encode the desired output of the computation.
-The virtual qubit is a two-dimensional subspace within the $n+1$ collector qubits $\ms{C}_0, ..., \ms{C}_n$.
-Specifically, it consists of the two energy levels where $ \oplus $ denotes addition mod $2$.
-The virtual qubit is thus characterized by an interaction vector $\bm{h} = (h_0, h_1, \ldots, h_n)$. {The energy gap of the virtual qubit, denoted $\epsilon_v$, is given by } The design of the machine is then completely characterized by the interaction vector $\bm{h}$ and the energy gaps $\epsilon_i$ for $i \in \{0, 1, \ldots, n\}$.
+\chg{In order to understand the dynamics of the collector we will again use the idea of a virtual qubit, now associated with a two-dimensional subspace within the Hilbert space of qubits $\ms{C}_0, ..., \ms{C}_n$.
+A multi-qubit machine can have many virtual qubits, hence we need notation to specify which virtual qubit is relevant for our problem.
+For that we introduce a binary vector $\bm{h} = (h_0, h_1, \ldots, h_n)$, where $h_i \in \{0,1\}$ denotes whether a given physical qubit $i$ contributes its ground $(h_i = 0)$ or excited $(h_i = 1)$ state to the virtual qubit.}